 Information concerning commencement activities is sent to students by college dean's offices usually in April of each year.
+Check the university's website (www.fullerton. edu/commencement) for further details about commencement events and procedures.
 Arrangements for cap, gown and hood rental are made in the campus bookstore, Titan Shops.